 - Power: A sense of winning, achieving, or a sense of self-worth.

-- Fun: To achieve satisfaction, enjoyment and a sense of pleasure.
+- Fun: To achieve satisfaction, enjoyment, and a sense of pleasure.

 - Survival: Basic needs of shelter, survival, food, sexual fulfillment.

 In reality therapy, the therapist might begin the therapeutic process by guiding a person's attention away from past behaviors in order to focus on those that occur in the present.
 Present needs are what are relevant, as they are the needs that can be satisfied.
-Reality therapists also tend to not focus on a person's symptoms, as Glasser believed that symptoms of mental distress manifest as a result of a person’s disconnection from others.
+Reality therapists also tend to not focus on a person's symptoms, as Glasser believed symptoms of mental distress manifest as a result of a person’s disconnection from others.

-Reality therapy is considered to be an effective therapeutic strategy for addressing many issues, but it may be especially valuable in treating sensitive problems.
-This form of therapy can help bridge the gap between intolerance and ignorance through education and equality, often resulting in a more unified community or organization.
+Reality therapy is considered an effective therapeutic strategy for addressing many issues, but it can be especially valuable in treating difficulties faced by children and young adults at school and in their communities.

-- Choice Theory / Reality Therapy. (n.d.).
-Retrieved from http://www.apacenter.com/therapy-types/choice-theory-reality-therapy/
+- Choice theory/reality therapy. (n.d.).
+Retrieved from http://www.apacenter.com/therapy-types/choice-theory-reality-therapy

 - Neri, G. (2007, November 1).
-William Glasser's Choice Theory and Reality Therapy.
-Retrieved from http://gurukul.edu/newsletter/issue-25/william-glassers-choice-theory-and-reality-therapy/
+William Glasser's choice theory and reality therapy.
+Retrieved from http://gurukul.edu/newsletter/issue-25/william-glassers-choice-theory-and-reality-therapy

 - Reality Therapy.
 (2010).
 Retrieved from http://www.wglasser.com/the-glasser-approach/reality-therapy.